Cupping in Physical Therapy

 Do you remember seeing athletes during the 2016 Summer Olympics with dark circular bruises on their arms and back?
 Most notably, American swimmer Michael Phelps was seen with these spots on his shoulders and upper back.
-While the popularity of cupping has significantly increased in the past recent years, it isn’t a new practice.
+While the popularity of cupping has significantly increased since it isn’t a new practice.
 In fact, the earliest accounts of cupping can be dated back to 1550 BC.
 Today, it is used as a way to relieve pain, promote relaxation, enhance blood flow, and ease inflammation.
-To find out more about how cupping may benefit you, contact HealthQuest Physical Therapy today.
+To find out more about how cupping may benefit you, contact the HealthQuest Physical Therapy location closest to you today.

 How is cupping performed?